-A dog bites child incident a Southwest flight in Arizona raises new questions about dog bite safety on airplanes.
-Below, I provide expert opinion about this incident that happened on a Southwest flight departing from Phoenix, Arizona in February, 2018.
+A dog bites child incident a Southwest flight in Arizona raises new questions about dog bite safety.
+Below, I opine about an incident that happened on a Southwest flight departing from Phoenix, Arizona in February 2018.

-News stories posted on the Internet indicate that the circumstances were as follows.
-A six-year-old girl was boarding a plane in Phoenix, and she noticed a dog on the first row against the bulkhead.
-The owner allegedly asked the child to stand back, but apparently, she did not listen: the dog inflicted a bite on her forehead.
-What probably happened is that after the child noticed the dog, she quickly bent downwards towards the dog.
+News stories about the incident were as follows.
+A six-year-old girl was boarding a plane in Phoenix.
+She noticed a dog on the first row against the bulkhead.
+The owner allegedly asked the child to stand back, but she did not listen.
+The dog inflicted a bite on her forehead.
+What probably happened is that after the child noticed the dog, she bent downwards towards the dog.

 This is not the first time airlines have been forced to deal with the issue of safety caused by the presence of dogs.
 For example, several years ago United Airlines and others blacklisted certain breeds from traveling in the cargo area, such as Dobermans and Rottweilers, following an incident where a pit bull broke out of its cage and chewed through electrical wires.
 This policy was eventually rescinded after public outcry, however.

 An airline should not blacklist dogs from flying with their owners in the cabin section of the plane because of the strong emotional ties owners have with their dogs.
 Mental health experts unanimously agree that the emotional support provided by a dog likely lessens a person’s anxiety of flying.

 The current policies of airlines only state that an emotional support dog can be denied boarding if it behaves poorly, and this, in fact, this is what happened in the incident in Arizona.
 No documentation about the animals past training is required, but flight attendants may question the owner about the emotional support the dog provides owner.
 And most airlines require documentation from a mental health professional to substantiate the claim of emotional support.

 What are the prevention steps?